softprops/action-gh-release/README.md

 # action gh-release [![](https://github.com/softprops/action-gh-release/workflows/Main/badge.svg)](https://github.com/softprops/action-gh-release/actions)

-A GitHub Action for creating GitHub Releases
+> A GitHub Action for creating GitHub Releases

+> **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
+GitHub Actions are currently only available in public beta.
+You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 ## 🤸 Usage